-A current supporter of the neo-prohibition movement publicly advocates the death penalty for DWI offenders.
-He clearly advocates increased penalties.
+This person is a supporter of the current neo-prohibition movement.
+He publicly advocates the death penalty for DWI offenders.
+So he clearly advocates increased penalties!

 “The DEATH PENALTY for drunks that kill innocent people will probably NOT be a deterrent.
 BUT, given a few years, we can kill enough drunks, that it might be half way safe to drive on the roads again.

-There were more deaths last year in Virginia from DRUNK DRIVERS ….
-These DRUNKS are a menace and don’t care who they kill!
-Lets put as many of them to death (legally) as we can, to get them off the highways.
+There were more deaths last year in Virginia from DRUNK DRIVERS….
+These DRUNKS are a menace.
+They don’t care who they kill!
+Let’s put as many of them to death (legally) as we can.
+That would get them off the highways.

-It’s time to start killing (legally) the people who are killing us while driving a vehicle on the highways.
-DEATH TO DRUNKS!1 (Emphases in original)
+It’s time to start killing (legally) these people.
+They’re killing us while driving a vehicle on the highways.
+DEATH TO DRUNKS!“1 (Emphases in original.)

 During Prohibition (1920-1933) some activists made similarly harsh suggestions.
 Prohibitionists often urged strong steps for against those who didn’t follow the law.

 Others suggested these for those who drank.
 For simply drinking alcohol!

 - Hung by the tongue beneath an airplane.